Official Regulations of the CaYPT

 XI.
 The Final Team Ranking of the CaYPT

+Teams that participated in the Final PM are ranked according to the Final PM SP.
+Other teams are ranked according to their TSP.
 Students in the top half (rounded up) of participating teams receive medals.
 The students of the team in the top 15% are awarded 1st place certificates and gold medals.
 The students of the team from the top 15% to 30% are awarded 2nd place certificates and silver medals.
 The students of the team from the top 30% to 50% are awarded 3rd place certificates and bronze medals.
-All participating students receives certificates of participation.
+All participating students receive certificates of participation.

 XII.
 The Status of the Regulations of the CaYPT